-As of December 31, 2018, we owned 14 hotel properties.
-The appraiser appraised each of the hotel properties in our portfolio using the income method of valuation, specifically a discounted cash flow analysis, as well as the sales comparison approach.
+As of December 31, 2019, we owned 15 hotel properties.
+The Appraiser appraised the hotel properties in our portfolio using the income method of valuation, specifically a discounted cash flow analysis, as well as the sales comparison approach.
 The income method is a customary valuation method for income-producing properties, such as hotels.
 The appraisals were conducted on a property-by-property basis.
-In performing this analysis, the appraiser reviewed property-level information provided by our advisor and us, including: property-level operating and financial data, prior appraisals (as available), franchise agreements, management agreements, agreements governing the ownership structure of each property and other property-level information.
-In addition, the appraiser (i) discussed the applicable hotel properties with our advisor, (ii) conducted inspections of the applicable hotels, and (iii) reviewed information from a variety of sources about market conditions for the applicable hotels.
+In performing this analysis, the Appraiser reviewed property-level information provided by our advisor and us, including: property-level operating and financial data, prior appraisals (as available), franchise agreements, management agreements, agreements governing the ownership structure of each property and other property-level information.
+In addition, the Appraiser (i) discussed the applicable hotel properties with our advisor, (ii) conducted inspections of the applicable hotels, and (iii) reviewed information from a variety of sources about market conditions for the applicable hotels.

-After completing the foregoing reviews, the appraiser developed multi-year discounted cash flow analyses for each hotel appraised based on a review of such property's historical operating statements, a review of such property's 2018 forecasts and 2018 preliminary budget, as well as estimated occupancy, average daily room rate, and revenues and expenses for each hotel based on an analysis of market demand.
-In addition, the appraiser determined an estimated residual value of the applicable hotel in the final year of the discounted cash flow analysis by estimating the next year's net operating income and capitalizing that income at a capitalization rate indicative of the location, quality and type of the hotel.
-The appraiser made deductions for capital expenditures based on discussions with our advisor, their review of the applicable property's improvements and estimates of reserves for replacements going forward.
+After completing the foregoing reviews, the Appraiser developed multi-year discounted cash flow analyses for each hotel appraised based on a review of such property's historical operating statements, a review of such property's 2020 forecasts and 2020 preliminary budget, as well as estimated occupancy, average daily room rate, and revenues and expenses for each hotel based on an analysis of market demand.
+In addition, the Appraiser determined an estimated residual value of the applicable hotel in the final year of the discounted cash flow analysis by estimating the next year's net operating income and capitalizing that income at a capitalization rate indicative of the location, quality and type of the hotel.
+The Appraiser made deductions for capital expenditures based on discussions with our advisor, its review of the applicable property's improvements and estimates of reserves for replacements going forward.

-The discount rates and capitalization rates used to value our hotel properties were selected and applied on a property-by-property basis and were selected based on several factors, including but not limited to industry surveys, discussions with industry professionals, hotel type, franchise, location, age, current room rates and other factors that the appraiser deemed appropriate.
-The following summarizes the overall discount rates and capitalization rates used by the appraiser:
+The discount rates and capitalization rates used to value our hotel properties were selected and applied on a property-by-property basis and were selected based on several factors, including but not limited to industry surveys, discussions with industry professionals, hotel type, franchise, location, age, current room rates and other factors that the Appraiser deemed appropriate.
+The following summarizes the overall discount rates and capitalization rates used by the Appraiser:

-Range

-S Weighted
+Rang

-Low High Average
+Low High Weighted Average

-Capitalization Rate 7.00% 9.00% 7.57%
+Capitalization Rate 6.50% 8.00% 7.29%

-Discount Rate 9.50% 11.50% 9.87%
+Discount Rate 8.50% 10.00% 9.29%

-While we believe that the discount rates and capitalization rates used by the appraiser were reasonable, a change in those rates would significantly impact the appraised values of our hotel properties and thus, the estimated NAV per share.
+While we believe that the discount rates and capitalization rates used by the Appraiser were reasonable, a change in those rates would significantly impact the appraised values of our hotel properties and thus, the estimated NAV per share.
 The table below illustrates the impact on the estimated NAV per share if the weighted average capitalization rate and weighted average discount rate listed above were increased or decreased by 2.5%, assuming all other factors remain unchanged:

-Estimated NAV

-per Share due to
+Estimated NAV per Share due to

-Decre ease of 2.5% Incre ase of 2.5%
+Decre ase of 2.5% Incre ase of 2.5%

-Capitalization Rate \$ 23.86 \$ 22.80
+Capitalization Rate \$ 23.71 \$ 22.66

-Discount Rate \$ 24.01 \$ 22.61
+Discount Rate \$ 23.85 \$ 22.51